-Did you know Game of Thrones is back?
+Game of Thrones is BACK.
 Well, not exactly.
-Set a 1000 years before Dani ever batted her eyes at Jason Momoa, HBOs prequel series House of the Dragon airs THIS AUGUST.
-We expect HoTD to have all the same sex, swords, intrigue and incest as GoT (but with hopefully better writing than season 8).
+Set a 1000 years before Dani ever batted her eyes at Jason Momoa, HBOs prequel series House of the Dragon aired its debut episode in August.
+And as the tv show continues, we expect HoTD to have all the same sex, swords, intrigue and incest as George RR Martin’s first TV adaptation (but with hopefully better writing than season 8).
 But really, as always, at Contiki we’re in it for the epic travel porn (as opposed to, you know, the actual porn).
 Game of Thrones famously took us across Northern Ireland, Iceland and Croatia.
 But where is the new kid on the block filmed?
-Stay tuned, dear reader, for the House of the Dragon filming locations soon to be on everybody’s bucket lists.
+Though some of the show was filmed at Warner Bro’s Leavesden Studios, there’s still plenty of beautiful backdrops you can visit yourself.
+So stay tuned, dear reader, for the House of the Dragon filming locations soon to be on everybody’s bucket lists.

 Game of Thrones famously shot most of its Kings Landing scenes in one of our fave cities, Dubrovnik in Croatia.
 But it also occasionally used a lesser known city: Cáceres in Spain.
 Well, this time around, Cáceres looks like it’s taking it’s spot in the limelight as one of the main House of the Dragon filming locations.
 And it makes sense.
 This really is one of Spain’s most beautiful cities, with all the medieval charms that makes it perfect for GRRMs fantasy world.
 We’re talking cobbled streets, ancient walls, turrets flanked by creepy gargoyles.
 If you want to step back in time (and visit one of the prettiest Plazas in the world), look no further than Cáceres this summer.